Highlights of Sri Lanka Tour

 Day 8 – Mirissa

 Today will be a free day, spent at your leisure.
-There is also the option to go whale watching today (available November – April), starting at 6am and spending between 3-5 hours at sea.
+There is also the option to go whale watching today (available November – April), starting at 6am, you’ll spend between 3-5 hours at sea.
 Overnight in Mirissa.